notum-cz/strapi-plugin-location/README.md

 This plugin requires a PostgreSQL database with the PostGIS extension enabled (can be used on that database plugin will enable it for you if it can).
 Make sure you have a compatible database set up before using this plugin.
 For development I used postgis docker image from here: https://registry.hub.docker.com/r/postgis/postgis/

+⚠️ Filtering by data in relations is not supported.

 ## 🙉 What does the plugin do for you?

 - ✅ Provides a custom location input field for latitude and longitude values